Muzammil309/Workstation/ENV_SETUP.md

 - Verify user has admin role in database
 - Ensure service role key has proper permissions

+### **"Data can be breached" warning**
+- This usually means the service role key is invalid or missing
+- **NEVER use placeholder text** - always use the actual key
+- Restart your dev server after adding the real key

 ## 🎯 **Expected Result**

 After proper setup: